Mexico: Journalism in the crosshairs of politics and corruption

 At the same time salaries for journalists are low and working conditions, in most cases, are appalling.
 The profession brings with it inevitable risks, particularly in Mexico, amongst the more dangerous countries to be a journalist.

-Professionalisation of the media is urgently needed; introduction of ethical values, editorial guidelines and self-regulation in the newsrooms is essential.
+Professionalisation of the media is urgently needed; the introduction of ethical values, editorial guidelines and self-regulation in the newsrooms is essential.
 Most of all, journalists should acknowledge unethical practices and be more willing to change.
 This is probably the biggest challenge.

 Similarly, media in private ownership is no bad thing, but when business interests encourage selling information or exchanging it for government favours it is unacceptable.
 Unless media are willing to change, government has an obligation to regulate media and punish this practice.
 But this is unlikely to happen.
 There are existing laws which should apply, but they are not implemented or enforced.